TakashiSasaki/efu/docs/REMOTE.md

 # REMOTE Import Usage Guide

-This document explains how to import the `efu_csv_utils` package directly from the remote repository using the `httpimport` package.
+This document explains how to import the `efu` package directly from the remote repository using the `httpimport` package.
 This approach allows you to use the library without installing it locally.

 ---